 .env.sample is an example version of

 .env that contains instructions for the reader on how to set the settings and provides reasonable defaults (where possible).
-For example:
+It both serves as documentation and makes it easy to create actual environment settings files.

 # Environment-based settings; copy this file to .env in project root and edit as needed # Whether the application runs in debug mode or not DEBUG=true # Set a unique secret key for the project # SECRET_KEY= # Database URL to use DATABASE_URL=